SakoDroid/telego/README.md

 #### **Inline keyboards**

 Inline keyboards appear below the message they have been sent with.
 To create inline keyboards call `CreateInlineKeyboard()` method of the bot.
 Calling this method will return an inline keyboard which has several methods for adding buttons to it.
 After buttons have been added you can pass the inline keyboard to a method that supports keyboards (for example : `ASendMessage`).
 Methods that support keyboards are located in the advanced bot.
 A special button is callback button.
 When this button is pressed a callback query is sent to the bot that contains a data (callback data).
 The callback data is set when you add a callback button.
-Also you can define a handler for the button which will be executed everytime this button is pressed.
+Also you can define a handler for the button which will be executed every time this button is pressed.
 You can answer callback queries with `AAsnwerCallbackQuery` method of the advanced bot.

  Example :